garrandall/popular-music-data/tracks/funny-how-time-slips-away-dorothy-moore.md

 Ain't it funny how time slips right on away

-Ooh, how's your new love
+Oh, how's your new love
 Oh, I guess she's doing fine
 I heard you told her
 That you were gonna love her 'til the end of time